On this page:

 - Boolean Checkbox field allows for a default value of None, True, or False.

-- New records added after the default value had been established will begin receiving the value upon creation.
-Existing records cannot retroactively receive the default value, it must be added manually through single or bulk edits.
+- New items added after the default value had been established will begin receiving the value upon creation.
+Existing records cannot retroactively receive the default value, it must be added manually through single or batch edits.

 To set a field as read-only: